 - avoid shared or communal areas and wear a surgical mask when moving through these areas

-- not share a room with people who are at risk of severe disease, such as elderly people and those who have heart, lung or kidney conditions, and diabetes.
+- not share a room with people who are at risk of severe disease, such as elderly people, immunocompromised people, and those who have heart, lung or kidney conditions, and diabetes.

 Wear a surgical mask

 You should wear a surgical mask when you are in the same room with other people (even if they are also in isolation) and when you visit a healthcare provider.